kuidio/docs/docs/02-resources/02-inventory/11_link.md

 # Link

-In `Kuid`, a `Link` represents a physical/logical connection that enables communication and data transfer between 2 Endpoints of a `Node`.
+A `link` in `kuid` represents a physical/logical connection that enables communication and data transfer between 2 Endpoints of a `Node`.